Robert R. McCormick: Family life and scandal

 Following the settlement, on March 10, 1915, McCormick married Amy Irwin Adams, after waiting the year after the original divorce decree as was required by law at the time.
 The wedding occurred in London, in the registry office of St George's, Hanover Square, with only two witnesses present.
 The Tribune did not mention the wedding, nor any of the previous lawsuits.

 After Amy died in 1939, McCormick became a near social recluse.
 On December 21, 1944, he married Mrs. Maryland Mathison Hooper in the apartment of his cousin Chauncey McCormick.
 She was 47 and he was 64 at the time.
 She lived until July 21, 1985.
 In his later years and until his death, McCormick lived at the estate named Cantigny, in Wheaton, Illinois.

-The childless McCormick for a time mentored his niece, Ruth "Bazy" McCormick Miller (later Tankersley) to be the heir to his publishing empire.
+The childless McCormick for a time mentored his niece, Ruth (later Tankersley) to be the heir to his publishing empire.
 He was said to have "doted" on Bazy.
-When McCormick appointed her as the publisher of the Washington Times-Herald in 1949, she was 28 years old and was given the title of Vice-President.
+When McCormick appointed her as the publisher of the Washington Times-Herald in 1949, she was 28 years old and was given the title of vice-president.
 When Bazy divorced her husband in 1951, ultimately to elope with an editor at the paper, Garvin "Tank" Tankersley, the two came to a parting of the ways.
 McCormick considered Tankersley to be of unsuitable social status for Bazy because "Tank" was from a poor Lynchburg, Virginia, family.
 McCormick also disapproved of her divorce in general, which Bazy viewed as hypocritical, given McCormick's own complicated personal life.
 When McCormick delivered the ultimatum that she choose between Garvin Tankersley and the paper, she resigned from the Times-Herald.
 Though estranged for many years, Bazy and McCormick reconciled prior to his death.